Harry Boland

 Harry Boland (27 April 1887 – 1 August 1922) was an Irish republican politician who served as President of the Irish Republican Brotherhood from 1919 to 1920.
 He served as a Teachta Dála (TD) from 1918 to 1922.

 He was elected at the 1918 general election as the MP for Roscommon South, but as with other Sinn Féin candidates, he did not take seat in the British House of Commons, serving instead as a TD in the First Dáil.

 At the 1921 general election, Boland was elected to the second Dáil as one of the TDs for the Mayo South–Roscommon South.
-He was re-elected in 1922 as an Anti-Treaty candidate, but died two months later in the Irish Civil War.
+He was re-elected in 1922 as an Anti-Treaty candidate, but was killed two months later in the Irish Civil War.

 Early life

 Boland was born at 6 Dalymount Terrace, Phibsborough, Dublin, on 27 April 1887, the son of Irish Republican Brotherhood member James Boland and Kate Woods.
 He was active in GAA circles in early life, and refereed the 1914 All-Ireland Senior Football Championship Final.
 He joined the IRB at the same time as his older brother Gerry in 1904, following in the footsteps of his father, uncle and probably grandfather.
 He was educated at the Synge Street CBS, but had a personality clash with one of the brothers so he refused to carry on his attendance at the school.
 He then went to De la Salle College, County Laois, as a novice.